Attractions at the Planetarium

 - Sundial Courtyard.

 The highlight of any visit to the Planetarium is a show in the Cosmic Skydome.
-Most public shows include a full-dome, immersive presentation and finish with a guided tour of the Brisbane sky, when the astronomer will point out planets, stars, and constellations which are visible that night.
+Most public shows include a full-dome, immersive presentation and finish with a guided tour of the Brisbane sky, when the astronomer will point out the planets, stars, and constellations visible that night.

-The Display Zone includes two areas: the foyer and the gallery.
+The Display Zone includes two areas: the foyer and the gallery, with printed exhibits, models, and interactive displays on astronomy and space exploration.

 The foyer features interesting artefacts and displays, including fragments of asteroids, spacecraft models and a well-known replica of Neil Armstrong’s Apollo spacesuit.
 You can also inspect the old Zeiss star projector, retired from the Skydome in 2010.